GraphBLAS/graphblas-api-cpp/README.md

 ## Libraries

+* [rgri](https://github.com/BenBrock/rgri) is being developed as a reference implementation alongside the API.
 * [GBTL](https://github.com/cmu-sei/gbtl) has heavily influenced the development of the C++ API, and is also being updated alongside the development of the API.
-* [rgri](https://github.com/BenBrock/rgri) is also being developed as an additional reference implementation of the API.